 Do It Yourself Kegerator:

-Our plans include a DIY refrigerated Keg Box that is made with some off the shelf parts, but if you want to skip all the messing around, you can just purchase a store bought kegerator.
+Several of our plans include a DIY refrigerated Keg Box that is made with some off the shelf parts.
+Specific plans that include a keg box are:

 Keeping It Cool:

 A home bar kegerator has the capacity to cool a half barrel of beer within 24 hours.
 It’s always best to get your kegs delivered nice and cold to avoid the wait for the beer to chill.
 There are other alternatives like the Jockey Box which is well suited for hot summer days, but we’ll stick with the kegerator for now.